Business & Integration IT Consultant

 Penetration testing is an important part of the software security process.
 In this article, we will discuss why this is so from various perspectives.

 Ideally, software and systems have been designed from the start to eliminate dangerous security vulnerabilities.
 The pen test provides insight into how well this goal has been achieved.
-Penetration testing can help an organization:

 The number of attacks is increasing, and the amount of research and experience required to outrun these attacks with your team is widening the gap between attack time and detection time.
 This is where teaming comes in.
 Teaming exercises simulate real attack scenarios – with one team attacking and the other defending.